 E - Theodore Roosevelt Birthplace National Historic Site 28 East 20th Street

-America's 26th President was born here on October 27, 1858 and lived here until he was 14 years old.
+America's 26th President was born here on October 27, 1858, and lived here until he was 14 years old.
 The original building was demolished in 1916, but a reconstruction was built in 1919 and the interior is filled with many of the original furniture and objects from Roosevelt’s first home.
-You can also see some his taxidermy specimens collected from his famous hunting outings.
+You can also see some of his taxidermy specimens collected from his famous hunting outings.
 Prior to becoming president, Roosevelt devoted much of his career to New York, serving as a New York State assemblyman then becoming the president of the Board of Police Commissioners and eventually the 33rd Governor of New York State.
-Note: from the site is closed for renovations and is reschedules to open in 2016.
-Get updates here.
+Note: Closed as of July 1, 2022 until further notice.

 This tavern pulled its first pint of their home-brewed ale in 1864.
 They have been operating as a bar and restaurant continuously since then (secretly serving alcohol during Prohibition) and it is one of the oldest taverns in the city.
 The décor, such as the intricately carved wooden ba,r will take you back in time to the 1860's.
 Because it is frequented by locals, it’s been used as the set in New York TV shows like Seinfeld (episode “The Sniffing Accountant”) and Sex in the City.
 If you are a SATC fan, we have a self-guided Sex and the City tour.
 And you should definitely take a look at our post Where is Carrie Bradshaw's apartment located?